FayaaDev/MedBot/README.md

 # MedBot

-A telegram bot that sends daily or weekly a pre-defined number (up to 18) recent articles based on predefined criteria.
+A telegram bot that sends daily recent articles based on predefined criteria.
 It uses Entrez API which gives access to a number of databases including PubMed.
 In this version, the bot is programmed to retrieve Malaria articles.

 ## What It Does